BrainforgeUK/plg_hikashop_addresstidyup/README.md

 Provides a simple tidyup to address data entered by customer.

-For instance:
+For instance:<br/>
-'ann other' becomes 'Ann Other'
+'ann other' becomes 'Ann Other'<br/>
-'one test street' becomes 'One Test Street'
+'one test street' becomes 'One Test Street'<br/>

-The tidyup is only applied when address is inserted into the database.
+The tidyup is only applied when address is inserted into the database.<br/>
 Afterwards the customer, or administrator, can change it in anyway they want.